 The flight from hell.
-Yup, we’re THOSE people
+Are we THOSE people?

 It finally happened.
 Remember when we told you that Baby B was great on airplanes?
 That he barely made a fuss on a 10 hour flight from Vancouver to Frankfurt last summer (pictured above)?
 That he was a pleasure to fly with on the first 10 flights of his young life?